jkarlin929/react-router/README.md

 # Routes, states, and multi-page apps

 Using routes to mimic a multi-page effect is good and cool, but the example we just walked through is just the tip of the iceberg of what's possible when it comes to routes.
-Let's add routes to our Dresselhaus Quotes React app.
+Let's add routes to our Quotes React app.

 As we do so, we'll do the following things: